gbalats/gbalats.github.io/_posts/2016-10-24-macro-constructors.md

 In fact, one can declare multiple constructor predicates for the same entity (e.g., `Context`), and pattern match them via the constructor that was used to create them.
-Most importantly, a constructor clause in the head of a rule can create a new entity and bind it to an existentially quantified variable.
+Most importantly, a constructor atom in the head of a rule can create a new entity and bind it to an existentially quantified variable.